How to Record and Document Meetings Using Workflow Tools

 1. Prepare Before the Meeting

-- A designated note-taker or recorder is assigned.
+- Assign a designated note-taker or recorder.

 2. Record the Meeting